robot-perception-group/smarter-labelme/README.md

 For the Auto-tracking to work, the 300MB weight file (checkpoint.pth) must be located in the current working directory, when smart_labelme is executed.
 Download the weights from [Google Drive](https://drive.google.com/file/d/17vr3iazbcnSS_ZndbgAAz1mCxg9lJy5f/view?usp=sharing) and unzip them in the current folder before running smart_labelme.

+The same is true for the SSD Multibox weights.
+The file is currently called "ssd.pt" and must be in the same folder as checkpoint.pth, the current working directory when smart_labelme is started.

 ### Command Line Arguments
 - `--output` specifies the location that annotations will be written to.
 Annotations will be stored in this directory with a name that corresponds to the image that the annotation was made on.